-Dc is an arbitrary precision integer arithmetic package.
+Dc is an arbitrary precision arithmetic package.
+Ordinarily it operates on decimal integers, but one may specify an input base, output base, and a number of fractional digits to be maintained.
 The overall structure of dc is a stacking (reverse Polish) calculator.
-The following constructions are recognized by the calculator:
+If an argument is given, input is taken from that file until its end, then from the standard input.
+The following constructions are recognized:

+number

-- number The value of the number is pushed on the stack.
+The value of the number is pushed on the stack.
 A number is an unbroken string of the digits 0-9.
-It may be preceded by an underscore \ to input a negative number. - $^+$ \ % The top two values on the stack are added (+), subtracted (-), multiplied (\), divided (/), remaindered (%), or exponentiated (^).
+It may be preceded by an underscore \ to input a negative number.
+Numbers may contain decimal points.

+The top two values on the stack are added (+), subtracted (-), multiplied (\), divided (/), remaindered (%), or exponentiated $(^)$ .
 The two entries are popped off the stack; the result is pushed on the stack in their place.
+Any fractional part of an exponent is ignored.

-The top of the stack is popped and stored into a register named x, where x may be sx any character. lx The value in register x is pushed on the stack.
+- sx The top of the stack is popped and stored into a register named x, where x may be any character.
+If the s is capitalized, x is treated as a stack and the value is pushed on it. - $\mathbf{l}x$ The value in register x is pushed on the stack.
 The register x is not altered.
+All registers start with zero value.
+If the l is capitalized, register x is treated as a stack and its top value is popped onto the main stack. - d The top value on the stack is duplicated. - p The top value on the stack is printed.
+The top value remains unchanged. - f All values on the stack and in registers are printed. - q exits the program.
+If executing a string, the recursion level is popped by two.
+If q is capitalized, the top value on the stack is popped and the string execution level is popped by that value. - x treats the top element of the stack as a character string and executes it as a string of dc commands.

+[...] puts the bracketed ascii string onto the top of the stack.

+$\langle x \rangle x = x$

-All registers start with zero value. d The top value on the stack is pushed on the stack.
-Thus the top value is duplicated.
-The top value on the stack is printed.
-The top value remains unchanged. р f All values on the stack and in registers are printed. exits the program.
-If executing a string, the nesting level is popped by two. q х treats the top element of the stack as a character string and executes it as a string of dc commands. []...]] puts the bracketed ascii string onto the top of the stack. < x=xThe top two elements of the stack are popped and compared.
-Register x is executed >xif they obey the stated relation. replaces the top element on the stack by its square root. v ! interprets the rest of the line as a UNIX command. с All values on the stack are popped. i The top value on the stack is popped and used as the number radix for further input.
-The top value on the stack is popped and used as the number radix for further out-0 put. - z The stack level is pushed onto the stack. - ?
+The top two elements of the stack are popped and compared.
+Register x is executed if they obey the stated relation.

+- v replaces the top element on the stack by its square root.
+Any existing fractional part of the argument is taken into account, but otherwise the scale factor is ignored. - ! interprets the rest of the line as a UNIX command. - c All values on the stack are popped. - i The top value on the stack is popped and used as the number radix for further input. - o The top value on the stack is popped and used as the number radix for further output. - k the top of the stack is popped, and that value is used as a non-negative scale factor: the appropriate number of places are printed on output, and maintained during multiplication, division, and exponentiation.
+The interaction of scale factor, input base, and output base will be reasonable if all are changed together. - z The stack level is pushed onto the stack. - ?
 A line of input is taken from the input source (usually the console) and executed.

-new-line ignored except as the name of a register or to end the response to a ?.

-space ignored except as the name of a register or to terminate a number.

-If a file name is given, input is taken from that file until end-of-file, then input is taken from the console.
 An example which prints the first ten values of n! is

-[la1+dsa\pla10>x]sx 0sa1 lxx
+[la1+dsa\pla10>y]sy Osa1 lyx